pwntester/octo.nvim/README.md

 **How can I disable bubbles for XYZ?**

-Each text-object that makes use of a bubble (except labels) do use their own highlight group that linkes per default to the main bubble highlight group.
+Each text-object that makes use of a bubble (except labels) do use their own highlight group that links per default to the main bubble highlight group.
 To disable most bubbles at once you can simply link `OctoBubble` to `Normal`.
 To only disable them for a certain plain do the same for the specific sub-group (e.g. `OctoUser`).

 **Why do my issue titles or markdown syntax do not get highlighted properly?**